Smallstep SSH Host Quickstart

 This section only applies to multi-user environments.

 Host Tags (key-value pairs) are the pillar of our access control model.
-Rather than mapping people or groups directly to hosts, you'll map tag combinations to your hosts and to your user groups.
-First you'll put your hosts into logical groups using tags, eg. role:web or env:staging.
+Rather than mapping people or groups directly to hosts, you'll map tag combinations to your hosts and to your user groups. o First you'll put your hosts into logical groups using tags, eg. role:web or env:staging.
 Then, you'll grant user groups access to all hosts with a specific tag combination.
 Finally, you'll choose which user group tag combinations will allow sudo privileges on any matching hosts.

 Let's look at an example: